 - Women who are pregnant or nursing

-- Anyone who is currently taking or has used a monoamine oxidase inhibitor drug (MAO inhibitor) within the past 14 days
+- Anyone who is taking or has used a monoamine oxidase inhibitor drug (MAO inhibitor) within the past 14 days